istio/istio.io/content/en/news/releases/1.15.x/announcing-1.15/change-notes/index.md

 - **Updated** istiod to allow unknown flags for backward-compatibility.
 If an unknown flag is passed, no warning or error will be logged.

-- **Added** add a validation warning when protocol is unset and address is also unset.
+- **Added** a validation warning when protocol is unset and address is also unset.
   ([Issue #27990](https://github.com/istio/istio/issues/27990))

 - **Added** support for configuring internal addresses for the mesh.
 This can be enabled by setting